Soda Springs (Yosemite National Park)

 Soda Springs is a set of mineral springs in Tuolumne Meadows, Yosemite National Park.
 The name is often used interchangeably with Soda Springs Cabin, a log cabin built over the springs.

-Drinking the water in the springs is not advised.

 Partial history

 The original inhabitants were Indigenous Americans, and in 1869, John Muir visited the area, grazing sheep.
 In 1885, John Baptiste Lembert made a seasonal homestead at Soda Springs, also filing a claim under the Homestead Act.
 In 1898, John McCauley used the homestead at Soda Springs as a seasonal pasture for his livestock.
 In 1915, The Sierra Club built Parsons Memorial Lodge at Soda Springs.